 - A. External Evidence: Not until recent years has the unity, authorship, or exilic date for Ezekiel been challenged.
 First to question the authorship was Spinoza (1632-1677), whose work led to Oeder publishing in 1771, claiming that the prophecy ended with chapter 39 while chapters 40-48 were a "spurious addition to the genuine work" (noted by Harrison, 823).
-Additionally, rabbinic traditions state that the men of the Great Synagogue wrote Ezekiel and the twelve minor prophets (Bab.
+Also, the rabbinic traditions said that the Great Synagogue men wrote Ezekiel and the twelve minor prophets (Bab.
 Bath.
-15a), but this likely refers to their copying or editing of Ezekiel (ibid.). - B. Internal Evidence: Only two verses note Ezekiel as the author, and he appears nowhere else in the Old Testament.
+15a), but this probably means that they copied or edited the book (ibid.). - B. Internal Evidence: Only two verses note Ezekiel as author and he appears nowhere else in the Old Testament.
 It says that Ezekiel, a priest and the son of Buzi (1:3), penned the work (24:24).
 He grew up in Israel, probably in Jerusalem, but lived in Babylon among the exiles in a transplanted Jewish colony most of his life (1:1).
 His wife died as a sign to Judah when Nebuchadnezzar began his final siege of Jerusalem (24:16-24).
-Some scholars question the book's unity, but the text: (1) identifies the author as Ezekiel, (2) maintains a consistent style, language, and theme throughout, and (3) repeats key phrases throughout, such as "they shall know that I am the LORD," "son of man," "the word of the LORD came to me," and the "glory of the LORD" (TTTB, 213).
+Some scholars question the book's unity, but the text: (1) identifies the author as Ezekiel, (2) maintains a consistent style, language, and theme throughout, and (3) repeats key phrases throughout, such as "they shall know that I am the LORD," "Son of man," "the word of the LORD came to me," and the "glory of the LORD" (TTTB, 213).